 - Important to Haves.
 Requirements that are not absolutely necessary for the application to be beneficial to users, but would add useful functionality

 - Nice to Haves.
 Requirements that do not add significant functionality, but may be important to some users.
 These are "bells and whistles" kinds of requirements.

 Now that we have our three buckets filled with the requirements ascertained from our C.D. analysis, our marketing department or customer team can decide what requirements should be included in the first release of our application.
 And the coding can begin!!

 Other Benefits of Contextual Design

-Beyond knowing what requirements are really important for our users, there are many more benefits to conducting a C.D. analysis, such as:
+Beyond knowing what requirements are really important for users, there are many more benefits to conducting a C.D. analysis.
+These include:

-- Requirements are captures from the users' actions, so rework tasks from not providing the right functionality become negligable
+- Requirements are captured from the users' actions, so rework tasks from not providing the right functionality become negligible.

-- Requirements are priorititized by the objective modeling of several representative users, so scope creep can be managed by referring to the C.D. analysis data.
+- Requirements are prioritized by the objective modeling of several representative users, so scope creep can be managed by referring to the C.D. analysis data.

-- Contextual Design can identify the most used functionality, so that it can be designed and implemented so that it is they are the most stable and easiest to use functionality.
+- Contextual design can identify the most used functionality; developers can design and implement these features so that they are the most stable and easiest to use.

-- Project managers and quality assurance can focus on these functionality to ensure stability and completeness of requirements
+- Project managers and quality assurance personnel can focus on these functionality features to ensure stability and completeness of requirements.

-- Concentrating on the 80/20 functionality will further increase adoption rates, because users' expections are generally exceeded.
+- Concentrating on the 80/20 functionality will further increase adoption rates, because users' expectations are generally exceeded.

 - This can extend the life of the application through upgrades, plugins, etc.

-- Increased understanding of the user needs - C.D. provides the ability to expose all of the project team members to the user needs for the application
+- Increased understanding of user needs.
+C.D. provides the ability to expose all of the project team members to the user needs for an application.

-- This can help the team members to re-align their thinking to keep the users' needs as their top priority when making design decisions.
+- This can help team members re-align their thinking to keep user needs as their top priority when making design decisions.

 - Rapid Contextual Design: A How-to Guide to Key Techniques for User-Centered Design By: Hugh Beyer and Karen Holtzblatt